Local properties of good moduli spaces

-\begin{cor} Consider a commutative diagram with $\cX, \cX'$ locally noetherian Artin stacks finite type over $S$, $g$ locally of finite type, and $\phi, \phi'$ good moduli spaces.
-If $f$ is \'etale, pointwise stabilizer preserving, and weakly saturated, then $g$ is \'etale. \end{cor}
+\begin{prop} (\cite[Corollary 6.6]{alper_quotient}) Consider a commutative diagram with $\cX, \cX'$ locally noetherian Artin stacks of finite type over $S$, $g$ locally of finite type, and $\phi, \phi'$ good moduli spaces.
+If $f$ is \'etale, pointwise stabilizer preserving and weakly saturated, then $g$ is \'etale. \end{prop}

-\begin{proof} It suffices to to check that $g$ is \'etale at closed points $y \in Y$.
-There exists a unique closed point $\xi \in|\cX|$ above a closed point $y \in |Y|$.
-The image $s \in S$ is locally closed and we may assume it is closed.
-Since $f$ is weakly saturated, by base changing by $\Spec k(s) \arr S$, we have that $\cX_s \arr \cY_s$ maps closed points to closed points so that $f(\xi) \in |\cX'_s|$ is closed and therefore $f(\xi) \in |\cX'|$ is closed.
-It follows from the above theorem that $g$ is \'etale at $y$. \end{proof}

-We will need the following generalization of \cite[Lemma p.89]{luna}.
-Note that here we replace the hypothesis in \cite[Proposition 6.4]{alper_good} that $f$ maps closed points to closed points with the weaker hypothesis that $f$ is weakly saturated.

-\begin{prop} \cite[Theorem 9.1]{alper_good} Suppose $\cX, \cX'$ are locally noetherian Artin stacks and
+\begin{prop} (\cite[Proposition 6.7]{alper_quotient}) Suppose $\cX, \cX'$ are locally noetherian Artin stacks and

 is commutative with $\phi,\phi'$ good moduli spaces.
-Suppose \begin{enumeratea} \item $f$ is representable, quasi-finite and separated. \item $g$ is finite \item $f$ is weakly saturated. \end{enumeratea} Then $f$ is finite. \end{prop}
+Suppose \begin{enumeratea} \item $f$ is representable, quasi-finite and separated, \item $g$ is finite, \item $f$ is weakly saturated. \end{enumeratea} Then $f$ is finite. \end{prop}

-\begin{proof} We may assume $S$ and $Y'$ are affine schemes.
-Furthermore, $\cX \arr Y \times_{Y'} \cX'$ is representable, quasi-finite, separated and weakly saturated so we may assume that $g$ is an isomorphism.
-By Zariski's Main Theorem (\cite[Thm.
-16.5]{lmb}), there exists a factorization